flxst/coupled-adam/README.md

 Note:
 - In each bash script,
-    - the commands for all experiments are listed
+    - the commands for some example experiments are listed
-    - all but the command for a single experiment are commented out
+    - all but the two commands for the tiny test experiments are commented out
-    - the GPUs for training can be specified in the first row, if applicable
+    - the GPUs can be specified in the first row, if applicable

 - The output checkpoints from each experiments and the individual results from the analysis can be found in the subfolders of `nanogpt/output`.